A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Main results

+In fact, we extend~\eqref{Etop} to all modules $M(\lambda) \twoheadrightarrow V$ (for all $\lambda \in \mathfrak{h}^*$) in the next section.
+Thus, \eqref{Etop} and its extension reveal a second ``miracle'' about the sets $\wt V$ (cf.\ a few lines below Theorem~\ref{Tdk}): the ``obvious'' (see Remark~\ref{Rtop}) holes $\mathcal{H}_V$ in the weight-set obtained from the top -- i.e.\ the line $V_\lambda$ -- are the \textit{only} ones, for every highest weight module over every Kac--Moody algebra.

-\begin{remark} Akin to the explicit weight formula in Theorem~\ref{T1}, the finite number of weight-sets for each $\lambda \in \mathfrak{h}^*$ (in Theorem~\ref{T2}) is also in stark contrast to the situation for characters.
-For instance, let $\mathfrak{g}$ be of infinite type, and consider any sequence of increasing words
+\begin{remark} Akin to the explicit weight-formula in Theorem~\ref{T1}, the finite number of weight-sets for each $\lambda \in \mathfrak{h}^*$ (in Theorem~\ref{T2}) is also in stark contrast to the situation for characters.
+For instance, let $\mathfrak{g}$ be of infinite type, and consider any sequence of increasing words in the Weyl group:

 Then the modules $M(0) / M(w_n \bullet 0)$ have pairwise distinct characters.
-Theorem~\ref{T2} nevertheless shows that they -- and all other modules $M(0) \twoheadrightarrow V$ -- collectively yield only finitely many weight-sets.
+Theorem~\ref{T2} nevertheless shows that they -- and all other modules $M(0) \twoheadrightarrow V$ -- collectively yield only finitely many weight-sets, $\wt \mathbb{M}(\mathcal{H})$.
 (In particular, the weight-sets of $M(0) / M(w_n \bullet 0)$ eventually stabilize.) \end{remark}

-\begin{remark} It is natural to ask if~\eqref{ET2} specializes to the Minkowski difference formula~\eqref{Epvm} for $V$ a parabolic Verma module.
-This is not exactly true; rather, in Proposition~\ref{Pminkowski} we exhibit a \textit{family} of Minkowski difference formulas for each parabolic Verma module, of which~\eqref{Epvm} is one extreme.
-An interesting feature of these formulas, except~\eqref{Epvm}, is that they hold for weights, but do \textit{not} lift in general to the level of parabolic induction.
-Following this family of formulas in Proposition~\ref{Pminkowski}, we explain how~\eqref{ET2} generalizes the Minkowski difference formula at the other extreme to~\eqref{Epvm}. \end{remark}